 In constructing this validity matrix, I have tried to integrate quantitative and qualitative methods to gain a better perspective of the complex constructs that are included in the study of academic engagement: emotional (perseverance, resilience, and attribution orientation), behaviors (attendance, work quality/quantity) and cognition (goal orientation, self-efficacy, and epistemological beliefs).
 Because I’m not confident in my ability to assess validity threat, it has not been easy to formulate a strategy for minimizing the validity threat.
 Notice that I wrote a note to myself in the matrix column for ‘validity threat,’ this note was a reminder that I need to make senseof the process from many perspective and with a thorough (or close to thorough) understanding of how the context is changed and changes a student.
 My hope is that the above matrix demonstrates a dialectical approach to examining the processes involved in academic engagement.
 The ultimate goal of the study will be operationalize the processes of academic engagement for creating interventions that can be used (transferred) across settings.

-While I am attempting to make ‘some’ correlations in order to explain what ‘may’ be happening in the realm of academic engagement and students, I am also trying to orientate this study to explain the ‘multiple’ possible causes associated with academic engagement by looking at the ‘whole’ student.
+While I am attempting to make ‘some’ correlations in order to explain what ‘may’ be happening in the realm of academic engagement and students, I am also trying to orient this study to explain the ‘multiple’ possible causes associated with academic engagement by looking at the ‘whole’ student.
 This holistic look at the student will include seeing them through the eyes of their teachers (teacher interviews); recording their academic behaviors through observations in the classroom and examining their homework patterns for quality and quantity.
 In addition, I plan to use quantitative data, grades and attendance, to explore past and present patterns of behavior that may be meaningful in explaining why students engage the way they do.
 A final, but critical, ingredient in the study is to gain student perspective about what they think, feel, and understand academic engagement to be.

 This Matrix has been one of the most difficult tasks this semester.
 It is very difficult to question an idea that one feels is powerful.
 As I have tried to see the study through a critical stance and apply the doubting game to the questions and methods, at times I just could not see the forest for the trees!

+Silvia:

+This is a good first attempt at identifying validity threats and ways to deal with these.
+Some of what you list in the matrix makes good sense to me; there are other parts that I don't understand or have concerns about (see comments in the matrix).
+The study itself seems pretty complex; think about what data are going to be most essential to your conclusions.
+(I'm not sure what cluster/factor analysis of the teacher surveys will contribute to your understanding of students' engagement.)

+Grade for assignment: A

+Grade for course: A